Warren-Matthews/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 Setting up Chef Workstation to trust the server's self-signed certificates you can use the `knife ssl fetch` subcommand to download the TLS/SSL certificate from the Chef Infra Server:

-To set up Chef Workstation to communicate with your Chef Infra Server, you need the to download the following files in your `~.chef` directory:
+To set up Chef Workstation to communicate with your Chef Infra Server, you need the to download the following file in your `~.chef` directory:

-* The ORGANIZATION-validator.pem
 * USER.pem

 The steps for downloading or generating these files vary depending on how you interact with Chef Infra Server.
 Select the option that best describes how you interact with the server: